mhcomm/pypeman/docs/userguide.rst

 Useful attributes:

-* payload: the message content.
+* payload: the message contents.
 * meta: message metadata, should be used to add extra information about the payload.
 * context: previous messages can be saved in the context dict for further access.